-Nicaragua: Radiant Waves Country Spotlight
+Nicaragua: Country Spotlight

 From endless beaches to jungle shalas, Nicaragua is where mornings start early with the howl of a monkey and evenings end with a salty breeze, watching mind-blowing sunsets.
 Known as the land of volcanoes and lakes, it’s the surf that stole our hearts.
 The offshore winds dawn in by Lake Nicaragua are a surfing cheat code.